 Skip to main content

 Produces a tool definition dict you can pass straight into an OpenAI or Anthropic tool-calling loop.
 The returned dict carries the JSON schema, a scope-appropriate description, and a bound async handler coroutine the host runtime invokes when the LLM calls the tool.
-Scope identifiers (user_id, customer_id, conversation_id) are closed over inside the handler so the LLM cannot accidentally drop them — the per-user privacy filter holds regardless of what the model passes at call time.
+Scope identifiers (user_id, customer_id, conversation_id) are closed over inside the handler so the LLM cannot accidentally drop them.
+The per-user privacy filter holds regardless of what the model passes at call time.
 Prefer sdk.fetch(...) as the default integration; reach for as_tool only when the LLM genuinely needs agency over when context is fetched mid-reasoning.

 Parameters